baitplug/baitplug/README.md

 - 👋 Hi, I’m @baitplug
-- 👀 I’m interested in Python Programming, HTML5 and Databases.
+- 👀 I’m interested in Python Programming, HTML5, Lua and Databases.
 - 🌱 I’m currently learning Python to a high standard.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ethical hacking standards, and things that include HTML5, Python and Lua.
-- 📫 How to reach me ...
+- 📫 How to reach me:  mint#9999

 <!---
 baitplug/baitplug is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.